sbvinayak/CCB/README.md

 Circuits_Computation_and_Biology

-The files in this Repo are for the public domain, feel free to use then as you wish!
+The files in this Repo are for the public domain, feel free to use them as you wish!

 problem*.c is used to find the probablility for a specific set of reactant quantities:
 1) That a given condition on qunatitiy of its type is reached